The Elder Scrolls V: Skyrim (soundtrack): Composition and style

 For this game, Skyrim director Todd Howard wanted the soundtrack to shift away from the melodic tunes from the previous two games in the series and instead go in a more aggressive direction.
 Writing for Game Rant, Emma Majoris says that "Soule understood the assignment perfectly" and managed to stray further and further from traditional methods while tying non-melodic components together with hints of musicality.
 Majoris said that it is clear that Soule is an old-school composer who takes inspiration from masters in the past, in particular Tchaikovsky, and brings them into the present to mix with his own electroacoustic style.
 For the game's now-famous theme song, Howard envisioned a choir of chanting barbarians.
-The game's writer and soundtrack's lyricist, Emil Pagliarulo, invented a fictional dragon language, Dovahzul, and the "barbarian" choir sings in this language in unison.
-Per Howard's request, Pagliarulo constructed the language so that the song would rhyme in both Dovahzul and, when translated, in English.
+The game's writer and soundtrack's lyricist, Emil Pagliarulo, invented a fictional dragon language, Dragon-tongue, and the "barbarian" choir sings in this language in unison.
+Per Howard's request, Pagliarulo constructed the language so that the song would rhyme in both Dragon-tongue and, when translated, in English.
 Emily Reese of YourClassical writes that Soule used both live and synthetic instruments to blend plainchant, Nordic folk music, and classical tradition to create a highly expressive soundtrack for the game world.
 Michiel Kamp and Mark Sweeney found that Soule's work is reminiscent of Nordic composers such as Edvard Grieg and Jean Sibelius, specifically in two ways: First, the Nordic countries these composers sought to represent in their work is the model for the land of Skyrim and its inhabitants, the Nords, and second, that Soule's attempt to render natural landscape sonically is similar to Grieg's efforts to do the same.
 Kotaku's Kirk Hamilton noted that much of Soule's work recalls that of Ottorino Respighi.

 Soule incorporated motifs from compositions for previous Elder Scrolls games, for instance on "Dragonborn" - which borrows from "Nerevar Rising" from Morrowind as well as elements from music in Oblivion (portions of "Dragonborn" even being essentially an orchestral and choral arrangement of "Nerevar Rising" rather than a variation on it), "Unbroken Road"- the string melody of which is also heard in Oblivion, "The Jerall Mountains" - which also borrows from Oblivion, and "One They Fear" - which combines both the motif of Skyrim's "Dragonborn" with the theme from the previous two Elder Scrolls games.